paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/motion.md

 {{% /notice %}}

 ### 2. scaling factors are wrong
-Check the scaling documentation [here](https://paulscherrerinstitute.github.io/ecmccfg/manual/axis/scaling/).
+Check the scaling documentation [here](../../motion_cfg/scaling/).
 One way to test if the scaling is correct is to set all controller parameters (except Kff) to 0 and then initiate a move.
-Basically the actual position of the axis should follow the setpoint closely with teh same slope.
+Basically the actual position of the axis should follow the setpoint closely with the same slope.
 If the slope differs, then the scaling factors are wrong.

 ### 3. the velocity setpoint is too high resulting in stall
 If a stepper motor stalls because of too high velocity there's a few thing that can be done in order to improve the ability to reach higher velocities: